ceedee666/modern-abap-curriculum/docs/ro_list_report.md

 With the data model established, the next step involves creating a read-only list report.
-This report allows the data of the business objects to be displayed using a Fiori App.
+This report allows the data of the business objects to be displayed using an SAP Fiori App.
 To create a read-only list report two steps are necessary.
 First, _consumption views_ are created for the existing CDS views `Z_I_Product` and `Z_I_Rating`.
 On the basis of the consumption views a business service is created.
-Finally, the read-only list report is created as a Fiori App implemented using the
-[SAP Fiori elements](https://experience.sap.com/fiori-design-web/smart-templates/) framework.
+Finally, the read-only list report is created as an SAP Fiori App implemented using the [SAP Fiori elements](https://experience.sap.com/fiori-design-web/smart-templates/) framework.

 ## Creating Consumption View

-We will see later in this curriculum, that CDS view are the basis of business objects in SAP ABAP RAP.
+We will see later in this curriculum, that CDS views are the basis of business objects in SAP ABAP RAP.
 To enable flexibility the business objects are not created on the basis of the interface views `Z_I_Product` and `Z_I_Rating`.
 Instead, _consumption views_ are used to only expose the parts of the data model relevant in a certain scenario.

-While the _interface views_ provide a stable interface to the data model, the _consumption views_ provide a use case specific projection of the data model.
+While the _interface views_ provide a stable interface to the data model, the _consumption views_ provide a use case-specific projection of the data model.

 The artifacts of the read-only list report from the data model will be stored in the package `Z_RATING_READONLY`.
 Create this package as a sub-package of `Z_RATING`.
 Inside this package the two consumption views `Z_C_Product_ReadOnly` and `Z_C_Rating_ReadOnly` will be created.
 To create the consumption view `Z_C_Product_ReadOnly` create a new data definition.
 Provide `Z_C_Product_ReadOnly` as the name and `Product View for the RO UI` as the description.
 Select `Z_I_Product` as the referenced object.
 In the subsequent screen select `Data Projection View` as the template and click `Finish`.
-This creates a initial version of the consumption view.
+This creates an initial version of the consumption view.
 Use code completion (i.e. `<ctrl> - <space>`) to add all elements of the interface view to the consumption view.
 The resulting source code of the view `Z_C_Product_ReadOnly` is shown in the listing below.